 An annuity offers some benefits to your heirs especially when combined with life insurance.
 Some life insurance policies can be converted to annuities to provide you with income you won’t outlive.
 A balance of an annuity and an insurance policy could help cover gaps in income before and after you die, so it is an option that you should discuss with a financial expert.

 Life Insurance FAQ

 Yes.
+Some term policies have conversion options, otherwise you’ll have to cancel your term policy and get a new whole life policy.
 However, the premiums are likely to be considerably higher than when it was a term policy.

 Yes.
 You can withdraw cash (or take out loans against the cash value) of a whole life insurance policy.
 Term policies do not offer this benefit.

 It depends.
 Some life insurance policies include long-term care insurance, but it isn’t a standard benefit.

 If you haven’t converted a term policy to a whole life policy, the coverage expires.
 You or your beneficiaries don’t receive any benefits, but you no longer have to pay the premiums.
 Now that you have a better understanding of the differences between whole life vs. term life insurance and you’re ready to plan for your future, life insurance and annuities are options you should learn more about.
 Whether you want to supplement your retirement income or leave something to your family after you’re gone, there’s never a better time to plan than right now.